Rhode Island Trucking Accident Lawyer

-If you or a loved one has been injured in a trucking accident, you may be entitled to compensation for your medical bills, lost income and pain and suffering.
-These cases can be complicated due to various trucking regulations, so you should hire an experienced RI trucking accident attorney.
-Our firm charges no legal fees until you receive a settlement or award.
-Call us toll free 24/7 or contact us online for a free consultation.
+If you or a loved one has been injured in a trucking accident, you may be entitled to compensation for your medical bills, lost income, and pain and suffering.
+These cases can be complicated due to the various trucking regulations and having an experienced lawyer on your side can make all the difference in your case.
+There are no legal fees unless you get an award or settlement.
+Call us toll free 24/7 at 1-(401) 200-4060 or fill out a contact form online for a free (no obligation) consultation.

 What Is My RI Trucking Accident Case Worth?

-Large truck accidents occur for a number of reasons including: tire problems, negligence, use of alcohol and/or drugs, abrupt breaking, and issues with improper vehicle maintenance.
-Typically, large trucks travel at high speeds averaging around 70 miles per hour, which makes accidents on the road both more likely and more serious.
-Driver fatigue on the part of the large truck’s driver also increases the possibility of a crash on the road.
-Sometimes tractor trailer drivers are pressured into driving for extended periods in order to meet cargo shipping deadlines.
-Studies have shown that, after 8 consecutive hours of driving, a truck driver’s alertness and performance begin to decline significantly.
+Trucking accidents may occur for a number of reasons, including faulty equipment, inattention to the road, driver fatigue, safety violations, and speeding, to name a few.
+A truck driving at high speed is more likely to cause serious injury than smaller vehicles due to their size and weight.
+Truck driver fatigue also increases the possibility of a crash on the road, as they may be required to drive for hours on end in order to fulfill job obligations.
+Studies have shown that, after 8 consecutive hours of driving, a truck driver’s alertness and performance begins to decline significantly.
 When surveyed, many long-haul truck drivers have even reported falling asleep at the wheel at some point during a 30-day period.
-The long hours worked by tractor-trailer drivers can greatly impair other motorists’ safety.

-As with all vehicles on the road, an accident can occur if large trucks are not inspected, repaired, or maintained properly.
-A tractor-trailer may not be able to stop suddenly to avoid hitting another car in front of it if the truck’s breaking system is not maintained properly.
-It is also important to make sure that all of the lighting devices on the commercial truck are working properly to enable the tractor-trailer to have full visibility and to be on notice if something unexpected appears during the drive.
+As with all vehicles on the road, an accident can occur if large trucks are not inspected, repaired, or maintained.
+For example, a tractor-trailer may not be able to stop suddenly to avoid hitting another car in front of it if the truck’s braking system is not maintained properly.
+It is also important for the truck’s lighting system to be regularly inspected in order for the driver to have full visibility at all times, for failure to do so could result in an accident with other drivers.

 - Tire blow outs